Optimal cleaning for singular values of cross-covariance matrices: Introduction

 However, the problem of the estimation of cross-covariance matrices has, to our knowledge, not been addressed so far, despite its numerous applications in various fields (see e.g. \cite{CorrBouchaud}, where the null model is studied).

 Of course, cross-covariance estimation can formally be considered as a sub-problem of covariance estimation, as any pair of random vectors $(X,Y)\in \R^n\ti \R^p$ can be concatenated in a vector $Z=\bpm X\\ Y\epm\in \R^{n+p}$ whose covariance matrix has upper-right corner the cross-covariance of $X$ and $Y$.
-The problem with this trick is that the above methods, when they are not specific to covariance matrices that are sparse or low-rank or essentially supported by a neighborhood of their diagonal (which makes them usually un-adapted to cross-covariance estimation), are \emph{rotationally invariant estimators}, which means that they are justified in the Bayesian framework where the true covariance matrix of $Z$ has been chosen at random, with a prior distribution that is invariant under the action of the orthogonal group by conjugation.

-Concretely, this means that the entries of $Z$ can naturally be blended in linear combinations.
-This clearly does not make sense when $X$ and $Y$ are of different nature, for example if $X$ contains stock returns and $Y$, say, weather data.
-However, an analogue notion exists for cross-covariance matrices, that we also call \emph{rotationally invariant estimator}: it corresponds to estimators which clean the singular values of the empirical estimator but let its singular vectors unchanged, \ie estimators relevant to the Bayesian framework where the true cross-covariance matrix has been chosen at random, with a prior distribution that is invariant under the actions of the orthogonal groups by multiplication on the left and on the right.
+The problem with this idea is that the above covariance estimation methods rely on prior information on the structure of the covariance matrix: some of them are based on the hypothesis that the covariance matrix of $Z$ is sparse or low-rank or essentially supported by a neighborhood of its diagonal and some others work in the Bayesian framework where the true covariance matrix of $Z$ has been chosen at random with a prior distribution that is invariant under the action of the orthogonal group by conjugation (\emph{rotationally invariant estimators} \cite{RIE0,LedoitWolf2012}), which implies that the entries of $Z$ can naturally be blended in linear combinations.
+This clearly does not make sense when $X$ and $Y$ are of different nature, for example if $X$ contains commodity price returns and $Y$, say, weather data\footnote{The prices of lots of commodities (e.g. energy, agricultural products) indeed exhibit strong correlations with the weather.}.
+However, an analogue notion exists for cross-covariance matrices, that we also call \emph{rotationally invariant estimators}: estimators based on the empirical estimator from \eqref{EmpEstIntro}, modifying (we say \emph{cleaning}) its singular values, but letting its singular vectors unchanged, \ie estimators relevant to the Bayesian framework where the true cross-covariance matrix has been chosen at random, with a prior distribution that is invariant under the actions of the orthogonal groups by multiplication on the left and on the right.